JamesHusband/Ant-Keeper/README.md

   The **SeptAnt** is a specialized caste that wields **spore-based abilities** to cast spells, disrupt enemies, or buff allies.
 As spell-casters, SeptAnts bring a new level of strategy to the game, allowing you to control the battlefield with a fungal touch.

 ### Current Development Status

 **AntKeeper** is very much a work in progress.
-While the core mechanics are still being developed and refined, we’re excited about where the game is heading!
-Our primary focus right now is building out the infection mechanics, resource management, and ant specialization system.
-Stay tuned for updates as we continue to expand and polish the game.
+While the core mechanics are still being developed and refined, I am excited about where the game is heading!
+Primary focus right now is building out the infection mechanics, resource management, and ECS system.
+For now, enjoy watching ants...

 ### Installation